Greenheart/pagecrypt/README.md

 -   `/cli.js` - pagecrypt CLI.
 -   `/test` - testing setup

+## Setup a local development environment

+1. Install Node.js >= 15.0.0
+2. Run `npm install` in project root.
+3. Install and use [`mkcert`](https://github.com/FiloSottile/mkcert) to generate local certificates to enable HTTPS for the development server.
+For example `mkcert localhost 192.168.1.32` to generate a two files named `localhost+1*.pem`.
+4. Update `vite.config.js` to load the generated `*.pem` files in the `https` section.

 ## Testing

 `npm test` will run basic tests for JS API and CLI.
 Verify results by opening `test/out-js.html` and `test/out-cli.html` in your browser.